anahitasocial/anahita/docs/installation-aws-ec2.md

 - host
 - port

-## Finally, installing and configuring Anahita
+## Installing and configuring Anahita

 You need to create a MySQL or MariaDB Amazon RDS instance.
 We don't cover the RDS creation and configuration in this document.
 Instead, you can read the AWS documentation: [Configuring an Amazon RDS DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_RDS_Configuring.html).
 Once you have your RDS instance ready, you need to have the following values: